ibm-cloud-docs/account/catalog-add-private.md

 1. Select to exclude or include all products in the {{site.data.keyword.cloud_notm}} catalog in your private catalog.
 1. Click **Create**.

-## Adding a product to your private catalog
+## Importing software to your private catalog
 {: #add-public-repo}
 {: ui}

-Complete the following steps to add software to your private catalog:
+Complete the following steps to import software to your private catalog:

 1. From the Private products page, click **Add**.
 1. Select your deployment method.